 Knowing how to create effective presentations of data findings is an increasingly sought-after skill in many industries today — particularly business, finance and health care.

-To get this training, you might check out UC Davis Extension’s new course series on Data Visualization with Tableau.
+To get this training, you might check out UC Davis Continuing and Professional Education’s new course series on Data Visualization with Tableau.
 These online courses delve into both theory of data visualization and practical applications, including using tools to design interactive dashboards and create infographics and data stories.

 When asked how learning data visualization can help a student’s career, he says, “As companies move away from standard reporting and toward interactive dashboards, training in data visualization will increase students’ skill sets and analytical knowledge.”